 The HVR faculty continue to focus on validation and implementation of non-invasive procedures for hemodynamic and vascular assessments.
 Diagnostic tests for autonomic function are available as billable clinical procedures alone or with tilt table testing for improved data acquisition and analysis of orthostatic intolerance.

 - To educate and treat the public about the severity of unchecked and uncontrolled hypertension, peripheral artery disease and disturbances in autonomic nervous system function;

 - To provide the highest possible quality of patient care to those persons diagnosed with hypertension and vascular disease;

 - To offer continuing education opportunities to physicians and other health care providers;

 - To foster effective community outreach programs to promote wellness and public awareness about this prevalent health problem; and,

 - To conduct intensive clinical research into the physiological mechanisms and clinical causes and consequences of hypertension and vascular diseases.

-The following are the special areas of clinical expertise and interests in hypertension and vascular disease at our Center:
+The following are the special areas of clinical expertise and interests in hypertension and vascular disease: